-Whether your nonprofit’s end-of-year campaign begins on November 1 or with Giving Tuesday, year-end giving is crucial for nonprofit fundraising success.
+Whether your nonprofit’s end-of-year campaign begins on November 1 or with Giving Tuesday, year-end giving is crucial for fundraising success.
+It starts with a compelling nonprofit end-of-year letter.
+Here’s why:

 More than 30 percent of all charitable giving happens in the month of December.